 I am currently a Research and Development Engineer at Industrial Light & Magic.
 My primary research interests are computer graphics and scientific computing.
 I am also interested in computer vision and machine learning.

-I am currently a third-year Ph.D. candidate in the Department of Computer Science at Stanford University advised by Professor Ron Fedkiw.
-I am fortunate to be supported by a National Defense Science and Engineering Graduate Fellowship.
-I am also currently consulting at Industrial Light & Magic.
+I received my Ph.D. from the Department of Computer Science at Stanford University in 2016.
+I was advised by Professor Ron Fedkiw.
+I was fortunate to be supported by a National Defense Science and Engineering Graduate Fellowship during my graduate studies.

 I graduated from Cornell University in May 2011 with a Bachelor of Science in Engineering Physics and Computer Science.
 During my undergraduate career, I worked with Professor Tomas Arias in the Department of Physics in computational ab initio physics and electrochemistry.
 I was also a member of the Cornell Personal Robotics group under the supervision of Professor Ashutosh Saxena where I implemented and adapted planning algorithms on a number of robotic arms.

 Lessons from the Evolution of an Anatomical Facial Muscle Model